alfonsosiciliano/nsysctl/README.md

 **Features**

- * get or set the system (kernel) state at runtime,
+ * get or set the system state at runtime,
  * output is explicitly indicated by the options,
  * new options to show the properties of a parameter,
  * the options are not mutually exclusive,